jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._

-## I Want to Work at Blockbuster, I Want to Use Netflix

-Everyone knows the world is changing.
-We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
-What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.

-While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
-Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.

 ## The Era of Mass-Collaboration Is Already Here